 New York State of Health – You can quickly compare health plan options and apply for assistance that could lower the cost of your health coverage.
 You may also qualify for health care coverage from Medicaid or Child Health Plus through the Marketplace.
 Anyone can apply here.

-Retirement And Health Care Coverage: Questions and Answers For Dislocated Workers – Information from the Department of Labor.
+Health and Retirement Benefits After Job Loss – Information from the Department of Labor.

 NeedyMeds – Information about finding assistance programs for prescription drugs and healthcare.

 RXAssist – Free medications for people who cannot afford to buy their medicine.

 LawHelpNY – This site provides access to free legal information and referrals to free legal help.
 Topics include housing and foreclosure, public benefits and assistance, debt collection and bankruptcy, family issues, and more.